alicankurusdev/alicankurusdev/README.md

 # Hello there!!!
 It is really nice to see you!!!!! :sunglasses:
 - :wave: This is ALICAN KURUS.
 - :eyes: I’m interested in Web Development
-- :seedling: I’ve been learning HTML, CSS, Bootstrap, SCSS, JavaScript, REACT, ANGULAR, NODE, NEST, MONGO
+- :seedling: I’ve been learning HTML, CSS, Bootstrap, SCSS, JavaScript, REACT, .NET,
 - :speech_balloon: Ask me anything about Tech World.
 - :mailbox: You can reach me in here[LinkedIn](https://www.linkedin.com/in/alican-kurus-dev/)
 ## Languages & Tools  :hammer_and_wrench: